azebro/CIT/README.md

-# CIT MSc in AI repository
+# Cork Institute of Technology MSc in AI repository

+Past coursework and assignments